 Peru is a country with a millenary past due to the fact that before the arrival of the Incas, various pre-Columbian cultures existed which developed in the north, center, and south of what we now know as Peru.
-Each culture, developed in their regions, contributed their own art, beliefs and lifestyle.
-Knowing a country so rich culturally for its past will be seen today by its traditions, music, art and food which varies a lot in the place where you are within the Peruvian region.
+Each culture, developed in their regions, cultivating their own art, beliefs, and lifestyle.

-Due to the Spanish conquest, many Inca buildings were destroyed and sabotaged however, some of their constructions have been preserved for the admiration of future generations in how they lived this incredible culture.
+Then during the Spanish conquest, many Inca buildings were destroyed; however, some of their constructions have been preserved to this day for future generations.

-Along the length of Peru you can find other constructions before the Inca, which can be visited by travelers.
-There are those in the north in Chan, Chan or as well as in the north east in Kuelap or more mysterious and magical like the Nazca lines.
+All over Peru, you can find other pre-Inca constructions, which can be visited by travelers.
+One of them is in the north: Chan Chan or in the northeast: Kuelap or even the mysterious and magical Nazca lines.

-In general the people of Peru are kind, peaceful, curious and want to welcome you to know that you come from another country, they really want you to feel like a local, at home.
+Perú is a country of many races, In general, we are kind, peaceful, curious, want to welcome you and want to know where you come from.
+We really want you to make you feel like a local, at home.

 Art in its various expressions are passed from generation to generation.
 In this sense we can see that many of the fabrics, ornaments, and jewelry made by local artisans in Peru are a unique expression that comes from very remote times in some of their cases show the fusion between two cultures, the Inca and Spanish represented in religious manifestations.